top of page

 How to Measure Your Back Length for a Backpack

 If you’ve ever worn a backpack that didn’t feel quite right—slipping off your shoulders, sitting too high, or digging into your lower back—you’ve experienced what happens when the back length doesn’t match your body.
 Your back length, also called torso length, is the single most important measurement for choosing or customizing a backpack that fits comfortably and carries weight efficiently.
+In this guide, you’ll learn exactly how to measure your back length at home, what tools you need, and how your measurement affects selecting the right pack size.

 Why Back Length Matters

 Backpacks are engineered around torso length—not your height.
 Two people of the same height can have very different torso lengths, so relying on height leads to poor fit.
+A properly fitted backpack will:

 • Distribute weight onto your hips rather than your shoulders